Power Monitor/Module Configuration in Mission Planner¶

 Simply check the MP Alert on Low Battery checkbox and enter the warning you wish to hear, the voltage level and finally the percentage of remaining current.

-Connecting power module to alternative pins¶
+Connecting power monitor to alternative pins¶